ProgrammerHamzah/DataKaryawanDekstop/README.md

 Use search and filter options to find specific datas.
 Edit or delete datas as necessary.

-Thank you for using the Shoe Shop Application!.
+Thank you for using the Employee Data Collection Application!.

 # Aplikasi Pendataan karyawan